Yeti-Media/anakin-daemons/README.txt

 -rois <p1x p1y p2x p2y>+ : will define rectangles in which ocr recognition will be executed
 -clearEvery <times> : will clear tesseract memory every times recognitions

+face specific arguments

+-detailsCC <path to xml>+ : classifier files used to detect details inside detected main features -scaleFactor <value> : specify how much the image size is reduced at each image scale.(default 1.1) -minNeighbors <value> :  specify how many neighbors each candidate rectangle should have to retain it.(default 3) -minSize <width> <height> : minimum possible object size.
+Objects smaller than that are ignored.(default none) -maxSize <width> <height> : Maximum possible object size.
+Objects larger than that are ignored.(default none)

 for template matching use

 ./anakin2 (-s <value>|-S <value>) -p <value> [template matching arguments]